 6. Click Save

-While the Ganglia web interface uses TCP port 80, the YARN ResourceManager web interface uses TCP port 8088 which might not allowed for outbound traffic on your Internet connection.
-If you are using a network connection that blocks TCP 8088 (or in other words, doesn’t allow non-well known ports) then you will not be able to reach the YARN ResourceManager web interface.
+While the Ganglia web interface uses TCP port 80, the YARN ResourceManager web interface uses TCP port 8088 and the Spark History Server uses TCP port 18080, which might not allowed for outbound traffic on your Internet connection.
+If you are using a network connection that blocks these ports (or in other words, doesn’t allow non-well known ports) then you will not be able to reach the YARN ResourceManager web interface and Spark History Server.
 You can either skip that part of the workshop, or consider using the more complex method of SSH tunneling described here

 Go back to the Summary tab in your EMR cluster page, and you will see links to tools in the Connections section (you might need to refresh the page).